Best Nesting Materials

 Nests in awkward backyard spots (eaves, gutters, porch beams, garage doors)

-These situations frustrate homeowners most because the nest is directly in the way of normal activity.
-The rule still applies: do not disturb or remove an active nest.
-Instead, work around it.
-Park the car in a different spot, use a different door, skip cleaning the gutters until fledging is complete.
 If droppings are a concern under the nest, place a piece of cardboard or newspaper below it at a distance and change it regularly without getting close to the nest.
 Once the brood has fledged and adults are not returning, you can remove the empty nest and, if the location is truly problematic, install physical deterrents (like netting or spikes placed carefully before the next nesting season) to discourage future nesting in that spot.

 Keeping people, pets, and structures safe without touching the nest